IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Notes on acquisition:** No data acquisition required.

 **Notes of caution:** Unless explicitly evaluating labour constraints, ensure that sufficient crews are available to perform LDAR according to the requirements set out in the infrastructure\_file.
-For example, if 2000 facilities require LDAR, and each takes an saverage of 300 minutes, ~10,000 work hours are required, or 3-4 crews working full time.
+For example, if 2000 facilities require LDAR, and each takes an average of 300 minutes, ~10,000 work hours are required, or 3-4 crews working full time.

 ## min_temp